-After you session has been completed, you can rapidly send defect documentation to your favorite bug trackers like JIRA, Rally (CA), VersionOne, qTest Manager, HP Quality Center, and more.
+After your Session is completed, you can rapidly send defect documentation to your favorite bug trackers such as JIRA, Rally (CA), VersionOne, qTest Manager, HP Quality Center, and more.

 Don't forget, you can also submit a defect from the Sessions Module at the end of each session.